jakartaee/jakarta.ee/content/about/why-jakarta-ee/index.md

 {{</ pages/about/why-jakarta-ee/split-section >}}

 {{< pages/about/why-jakarta-ee/split-section
-    id="standard"
+    id="continuation"
     heading="Jakarta EE"
-    subheading="is the Standard"
+    subheading="is Continuation"
-    image="images/standard-image.jpg"
+    image="images/continuation-image.jpg"
-    image_wrapper_class="graph-pattern graph-pattern-standard"
+    image_wrapper_class="graph-pattern graph-pattern-1"
-    icon="images/icons/standard-icon.svg"
+    icon="images/icons/continuation-icon.svg"
 >}}

-Jakarta EE is the standard, a set of [specifications](/specifications) for enterprise Java application development.
-It is well-understood and widely accepted because of its stability, portability, and backwards compatibility.
+Java is one of the prevalent programming languages in the industry, with an unbeaten reputation for stability, compatibility, and portability.
+With the rise of Java, Java EE was established as a set of [specifications](/specifications) for enterprise Java application development.

-But being the standard does not mean being rigid.
-Jakarta EE is modular - capable of being adapted to fit different platforms and profiles for different organisations all over the world.
-Jakarta EE enables you to use the individual specifications independently or together.
-Depending on your application type and needs you may choose to utilise the Jakarta EE Platform, Jakarta EE Web Profile or Jakarta EE Core Profile.
+Java EE has become an application developer’s go-to technology over the past decade.
+A vast majority of Fortune 500 companies are running their mission-critical applications on Java EE, and now, Jakarta EE - they are choosing an open, vendor-neutral, and community-driven approach to application development technologies.

+Most developers already know that Jakarta EE is the continuation of Java EE, focusing on modernizing its foundation for today’s needs of cloud architectures.
+However, they may not be fully aware of how ingrained the technologies continue to be in the industry, or why leading organizations are choosing Jakarta EE for cloud native Java applications.

+There are several strategies and designs in enterprise architecture, such as microservices, monolithic applications, etc. Jakarta EE brings stability with innovation and the guarantee of long-term support for all your company needs.

 {{</ pages/about/why-jakarta-ee/split-section >}}